vimarrow/r3lab-server/README.md

 				this.anotherValue = Math.random();
 				// Do the GET logic here.
 				this.status = 200;
 				// set the status of the request before returning any data.
-You can also set headers or whatever return { hello: 'world', random: this.computedValue + this.anotherValue };
+				// You can also set headers or whatever return { hello: 'world', random: this.computedValue + this.anotherValue };
 		}

 		post() {
-			// Our Ping controller will first get to the constructor, then to the before() method,
+			// Ping controller will get to the constructor, then to the before() method,
 			// and depending on this.request.method continue with the corresponding method if(this.body && this.body.ping === true) {
 				this.status = 200;